The average number of integral points on the congruent number curves: Counting generic points

 \subsection{Integral points with bounded height}

-Every integral binary quartic form is $\SL_2(\Z)$-equivalent to at least one reduced form \cite{Cremona}.
+Every integral binary quartic form is $\SL_2(\Z)$-equivalent to at least one reduced form~\cite{Cremona}.
 The seminvariant $a,H$ of the reduced form are bounded in terms of $I$ and $J$.
-We restate a theorem in \cite{Cremona} with our rescaled seminvariants.
+We restate a theorem in~\cite{Cremona} in terms of our rescaled seminvariants.
+The scale factors of the seminvariants can be found in Section~\ref{sec:quartics}.